yuvraajbains/Convolutional-Neural-Network/README.md

 - CNN's are used to perform image classification and then proceeds to decide an outcome based on the information given
 - Different than a regular Neural Network

+"""In context there are many examples as this on the internet although I switched the main run in the cnn.py file to use a different flow control so that my computer could run it smoother"""

 Convolution: